sandscorpio/SendEmailRobust/README.md

 * Versioned URI's so future versions can be written without breaking clients which are relying on previous versions
 * All classes and functions are documented
 * All user input is validated
+* Note: API keys for SendGrid and Mailgun have not been committed to this public repo.

 _Tech Stack_
 * Python with Flask for hosting